geektao1024/deepseek101/data/md/gitbase-introduction.md

 ### Tailwind CSS and Shadcn/UI

-For styling and UI components, GitBase combines:
+For styling and UI components, LemoBook combines:

 - Tailwind CSS for utility-first styling
 - Shadcn/UI for pre-built, customizable React components

 ### Content Processing

-GitBase processes content through:
+LemoBook processes content through:

 - Parsing Markdown files with libraries like `gray-matter` and `remark`
 - Converting Markdown to HTML for rendering